cse110-sp21-group32/cse110-sp21-group32/admin/meetings/052921-sprint-2-review.md

 - Detail will be hidden once uncheck its category.
 - Day filter is a soft filter meaning if no day is selected, auto select all days.
 Category is a hard filter. if no category selected, no bullets will show up. (user can quickly select and deselect all category)
 #### Will do:
-- Start to work on user experience experience
+- Start to work on user experience
+- Fix the category bug

 ### CICD team
+#### What’s done:
+- Finished implementing linting for CSS, HMTL
+- implemented linting for specific directory source
+- finished writing basic unit tests
+- deliverables for phase 2 check in
+- Integrating unit tests into GitHub actions
+- implement documentation generation
+- branch reviews
+#### Will do
+- rewriting unit tests to test functions as well
+- helping the UI/UX team

 ### UIUX team
 #### What’s done:
-- Finished implementing linting for CSS, HMTL implemented linting for specific directory source finished writing basic unit tests deliverables for phase 2 check in
-Integrating unit tests into GitHub actions implement documentation generation branch reviews
+- Started plan the layout of hidden menu
+- Faded add new bullet button for inline editor
 #### Will do
-rewriting unit tests to test functions as well helping the UI/UX team
+- Start to work on the user experience
+- Pick pre-select colors

+### Documentation
+#### What’s done:
+- Have documented most functions in the scripts
+- Documentation auto generation is completed